TABLE OF CONTENTS

 Luminous asks the White Mage if the darkness that he had received from the Black Mage will disappear.
 The White Mage tells Luminous that the darkness is now a part of him and says that he’ll just have to learn to love that darkness, just as ‘she’ does, with ‘she’ referring to Lania.

 For the Demon, the White Mage stops him and explains that there’s something that he needs to know before leaving.
 The Demon asks if it’s about Damien and Arkarium, which the White Mage confirms.
-The Demon explains that at first, he didn’t know who to hate between Arkarium, who had been the perpetrator, and the Black Mage, who had given the orders.
-However, he tells the White Mage that he no longer cares anymore, as neither Arkarium, nor the Black Mage and Damien exist anymore.
+The Demon explains that at first, he didn’t know whom to hate between Arkarium, who had been the perpetrator, and the Black Mage, who had given the orders.
+However, he tells the White Mage that he no longer cares, as neither Arkarium nor the Black Mage nor Damien exists anymore.
+He explains that he doesn’t want to keep living in anger and regret, to which the White Mage is pleased to note that the Demon has made his peace with it.
+He then asks the Demon to keep moving forward, explaining that it’s the duty of those who survive.)

 The White Mage smiled softly as they left before scattering into Erda.
 The Adversary then began considering what the Black Mage’s goals were, to which Lily offered to explain the principles of magic and the universe’s structure in order to help them understand.
 She gave them a situation in which two identical marbles were put in a box, which was then shaken.
 Based on the dimensions of the box, the shape and weight of the marbles, and the force and direction of the shake, it was possible to predict the path that the marbles would follow.

-However, she then changed the situation to add more marbles with different sizes and weights, which would make it much harder to predict the trajectory of the original two marbles.
+However, she then changed the situation to add more marbles of different sizes and weights, which would make it much harder to predict the trajectory of the original two marbles.
 In that regard, Lily equated the Transcendents as having removed the countless variables introduced by the Ancient Gods from the equation in order to make the future predictable, and explained that the mere existence of the Transcendents was what maintained order.

 Soon after, the trio emerged into the Radiant Temple in Esfera, where the Adversary watched their past self rush into Mirror World in order to defeat Will.
 Lily realized that they were in the Morass, which had taken the form of the Black Mage’s memories of watching the Adversary in Esfera.
 They entered the mirror and fought through the monsters before reaching the moment when the Adversary had refused to take Tana’s life.